-Church accused of covering up priest’s abuse, and paternity
+Kenyan man’s search for his father runs into church cover-up

 Recently, East African bishops established regional child protection standards and guidelines to prevent child sexual abuse.
 And in parts of Francophone West Africa, the Catholic Church has launched safeguarding programs for society at large.

 Those initiatives, though, are relatively new, scattershot and underfunded.
-And eight months after Pope Francis summoned bishops from around the world for a summit to insist that clergy sexual abuse prevention be a priority for the universal church going forward, African bishops made no mention of it in their final declaration after a continent-wide assembly in July.
+And eight months after Pope Francis summoned bishops from around the world for a summit to insist that clergy sexual abuse prevention be a priority for the universal church going forward, African bishops made no mention of it in their final declaration after a continentwide assembly in July.
 All in a region where advocates say Catholic clergy routinely violate their vows of celibacy, including with children.

 The Rev. Mario Lacchin encountered Sabina Losirkale when she was a student at the Gir Gir Primary School in Archer’s Post, a dusty town on the highway to Ethiopia.
 The school was established by the Consolata Missionaries religious order, which had come to Archer’s Post to spread the faith to the semi-nomadic tribes of Kenya’s northern Rift Valley.